CIA Director William Burns says that without aid, Ukraine "could lose on the battlefield by the end of 2024"

 He called Iran's direct attack on Israel last Saturday a "spectacular failure" because of integrated air defense, good intelligence, Israel's military prowess and help from the U.S. and regional partners.

-Burns comments came hours before Israel launched a missile strike early Friday morning on Iran.
+Burns comments came hours before multiple sources confirmed to CBS News that Israel launched a missile strike early Friday morning on Iran.

 He said the "broad hope" of President Biden and his administration was "that we'll all find a way to deescalate this situation, especially at a moment when...the Israelis have demonstrated so clearly their superiority."